yihui/yihui.org/content/en/2017-05-18-how-do-i-find-manage-and-use-gifs.md

 ## Where do I find GIFs?

 Twitter is my primary source.
-I don't follow a lot of people on Twitter since I don't want to spend much time on social media,^[I use a Chrome extension named "StayFocusd" and limit my Twitter reading time to be 10 mins every day.] and I follow two accounts [@AmazingGlFS](https://twitter.com/AmazingGlFS) and [@ThingsWork](https://twitter.com/ThingsWork).
+I don't follow a lot of people on Twitter since I don't want to spend much time on social media,[^1] and I follow two accounts [@AmazingGlFS](https://twitter.com/AmazingGlFS) and [@ThingsWork](https://twitter.com/ThingsWork).
 Of course, many people often tweet with GIFs every day, and I will collect a few funny ones occasionally.

 I used to collect GIFs from WeChat, too, but recently I found WeChat disabled downloading images from the articles published there.
 I was disappointed but that is okay.
 I don't collect GIFs frequently anyway.

-When I see a funny GIF on Twitter, I copy the URL of the tweet and paste to [ezgif.com](https://ezgif.com/optimize) to convert the MP4 video^[Twitter used to let us post GIFs directly but last year it started to convert GIF to MP4 for technical reasons.] to GIF and optimize it a little bit.
+When I see a funny GIF on Twitter, I copy the URL of the tweet and paste to [ezgif.com](https://ezgif.com/optimize) to convert the MP4 video[^2] to GIF and optimize it a little bit.

 [Giphy](https://giphy.com) has tons of GIFs but I rarely actively look for GIFs there.
 I often save a GIF from a context, such as in a Tweet.
 The context will give me more inspiration.

 ## How do I manage GIFs?

 I don't have a clever method to manage my GIFs.
 I simply store them in a Dropbox folder.
-All my slides, which you can find in my [CV](/en/vitae), are hosted in Dropbox via [Updog](https://updog.co)^[Updog used to be cheap.
-When I became a Pro member, it only cost my $5 in total for lifetime membership.
-Now it is a little bit expensive.
-GIFs are static files, so you have many other choices to host them, although maybe not as convenient as Updog.
-Or you can use the free plan of Updog only to serve your GIFs but not HTML slides.] and I have assigned a subdomain slides.yihui.org to serve these (HTML) slides as well as the GIFs.
+All my slides, which you can find in my [CV](/en/vitae), are hosted in Dropbox via [Updog](https://updog.co)[^3] and I have assigned a subdomain slides.yihui.org to serve these (HTML) slides as well as the GIFs.
 For example, https://slides.yihui.org/gif/goose-smile.gif actually points to a GIF file in my Dropbox folder.

 I don't have a huge amount of GIFs in this folder (less than 100), so I don't need a clever method for indexing or searching.
 I can remember most of them in my mind.
 The filenames are typically very short, like [happy-elmo.gif](https://slides.yihui.org/gif/happy-elmo.gif) and [mad-panda.gif](https://slides.yihui.org/gif/mad-panda.gif).